Energy, the Environment, and Justice

 Energy Consumption Growth

-Energy Use is the Biggest Emitter of Greenhouse Gasses
+Energy Use is the Biggest Emitter of Greenhouse Gases

 Burning a hydrocarbon leads to carbon dioxide production